qundao/mirror-beautifulsoup4/doc/index.rst

 --------

-Continuing the "family tree" analogy, every tag and every string has a `.parent`: the tag that contains it.
+Continuing the "family tree" analogy, every tag and every string has a `parent`: the tag that contains it.

 .. _.parent: